Colonel Kırca’s Secrets: OHAL and the Legacy of Turkey’s Dirty War

 But OHAL should not be conceived solely as a zone of military-security control—that was but one aspect of it.
 In the region defined as OHAL the military and state pursued a number of strategies to undermine the PKK.
 While each might be logical enough, taken together, the result was chaos.

-, the military sought to strengthen the traditional order of southeastern society.
+In response, the military sought to strengthen the traditional order of southeastern society.
 Alliances were formed with large landowners and clan leaders.
 Starting in 1985 villages under the control of these notables were militarized; locals were armed and paid around $100 a month by the state.
 In addition to regular army units and village militias (kurucu), numerous special organizations were introduced to the OHAL zone.
 These included intelligence services belonging to the state (MIT) and the jandarma (JITEM).
 To this alphabet stew were added Special Action Teams tied to the army and Special Teams tied to the jandarma.

 The Special Team members were heavily recruited from ultra-nationalist political circles.
 During the 1970s, Turkey had experienced a growth in right wing organizations, represented in parliament by the National Action Party (MHP).
 These groups targeted leftist organizations throughout the country.
 The 1980 coup had suppressed rightist groups, but now the military saw the utility of funneling their energies into the southeast.
 Believing in a strong, unitary, ethnically “Turkish” state, ultra-nationalists were ill disposed to Kurdish demands and willing to take actions at which less committed, rank-and-file conscripts might hesitate.